Welcome to Recovery to Practice

 But what, then, is "recovery" in relation to behavioral illness?
 And what implications does recovery have for transforming behavioral health practice to become "recovery oriented"?

-This Web site and the Resources for the Mental and Behavioral Health Professionals it represents
+This Web site and the Resources for the Behavioral Health Professionals it represents

 are devoted to answering these two key questions that will guide behavioral